Catholic Church in Romania: Post-1989

 The situation normalized soon after the Romanian Revolution of 1989.
 Links with the Holy See were resumed in May 1990 (Romania was the fourth formerly Eastern Bloc country and first minority Catholic country to allow this, after the majority-Catholic Poland, Hungary and Czechoslovakia).
 All six dioceses were recognized by the Romanian state during 1990, and the one in Alba Iulia became an archdiocese in 1991.
 Religious institutes were once again permitted to function, and Jesuit activities were freely resumed following the 1990 visit of Provincial superior Peter Hans Kolvenbach.

 Beginning in the 1980s, the Romanian Roman Catholic Church has taken part in several international gatherings to promote ecumenism.
 These include the meetings in Patmos (1980), Munich (1982), Crete and Bari (1984), Vienna and Freising (1990), and at the Balamand Monastery (1993).
-In May 1999, Romania was the first majority-Orthodox country to be visited by Pope John Paul II, who was personally welcomed by Teoctist Arăpaşu, the Patriarch of All Romania.
+In May 1999, Romania was the first majority-Orthodox country to be visited by Pope John Paul II, who was personally welcomed by Teoctist Arăpașu, the Patriarch of All Romania.
 Problems continued to be faced in the relation with the Orthodox Church, in respect to the status of Greek-Catholic status and property.

+In the early 1990s, the Roman Catholic dioceses quickly established their Caritas organisations, leading to the creating of the national Caritas Romania Confederation in 1994.
+The confederation currently has ten local Caritas member organisation implementing social and humanitarian activities for the most vulnerable in Romanian society.